-The Pearl S. Buck House, a National Historic Landmark museum in Bucks County, PA, was the home of Pearl S. Buck and her family.
+The Pearl S. Buck House, a National Historic Landmark museum near the Greater Philadelphia Metro Area in beautiful Bucks County, PA, was the home of Pearl S. Buck and her family.
 Here you can tour the home, explore the award-winning gardens, and learn more about Pearl S. Buck and her legacy.

 Mon-Fri: 8:30am - 5pm

 Docent- or facilitator-led tour of the historic home museum

 Access to the Exhibit Gallery, Welcome Center, and Gift Shop

 Please note: We are requiring reservations for tours at this time.

 Tour & Interactive Dialogue